bt3gl/building_blog/content/deep_dreams.md

 * **lower levels** reveal edge-like regions in the images (such as corners, lines),
 * **intermediate layers** represent basic shapes and components of objects (such as eyes, boxes),
-* **the final layers** compose the complete interpretation (such as dog), but in a [psychedelic way](https://www.reddit.com/r/deepdream/comments/3cawxb/what_are_deepdream_images_how_do_i_make_my_own/).
+* **the final layers** compose the complete interpretation (such as a dog), but in a [psychedelic way](https://www.reddit.com/r/deepdream/comments/3cawxb/what_are_deepdream_images_how_do_i_make_my_own/).

 Google released the code of its [GoogLeNet model](https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet), which is trained trained on [ImageNet dataset](http://www.image-net.org/).
-I slightly adapted it [here](https://github.com/bt3gl/Machine-Learning-Resources/tree/master/Deep_Art/deepdream), adding some instructions on how one can play with it in a AWS GPU instance.
+I slightly adapted it [here](https://github.com/bt3gl/Machine-Learning-Resources/tree/master/Deep_Art/deepdream), adding some instructions on how one can play with it in an AWS GPU instance.

 Examples of **deep dream** with the following layers: